YouTube is Coming to Android Auto, BUT the Most Important Feature Is Missing?

-YouTube is finally making its way to Android Auto, and at first glance, that sounds like a big deal.
+YouTube is finally coming to Android Auto, and at first glance, that sounds like a big deal.
 People have waited for this for years, expecting a full media experience right on their car screen.
 The idea feels simple and obvious: Bring the world’s biggest video platform into your vehicle.

 The reality feels very different once you look closer.
 This version of YouTube strips out the one thing that defines it.
 There is no video playback at all, which changes everything about how the app works in your car.